 The more I delve into the whole human DNA thing the more I come to realize one thing: there is no such thing as ‘Race’ much less ‘Racial Purity’.
 I’m kind of kicking myself that I allowed my own country to brainwash me into thinking that there was such a thing as Race – and all that went with it.
 As an academic, I get how it happened and even begin to understand why it happened.

-And for those who will immediately decry that I’m trying to ‘shame’ those with a European heritage, particularly in the US, I’ll remind them that in 18th Century America, German, Greek, Spanish, Italian, Irish and Portuguese immigrants weren’t classed as ‘white’.
+And for those who will immediately decry that I’m trying to ‘shame’ those with a European heritage, particularly in the US, I’ll remind them that in 19th and the very early 20th Centuries in America, Greek, Spanish, Italian, Irish and Portuguese immigrants weren’t classed as ‘white’.
 It was only as the number of ‘non whites’ began to increase that a tenuous olive branch was extended to these groups.
 These groups were treated as poor relations, almost like embarrassing cousins of lesser means.
 Google it.
 Those whom come from these cultures know what I’m talking about.
 If you’re in doubt, do a search in Google Books or read through some academic journal articles in Google Scholar.

 And as readers of this blog will know, I also have ‘white’ ancestors.
 So as I write this, I have all of my ancestors in mind.

 For those with a religious bent, even the Bible doesn’t mention ‘Race’.
 Men interpret that it did in times past and that it still does.
 The word ‘Race’ does not appear in its pages.
 Not once.